 Security through obscurity is no security at all.
-Obscurity does indeed add an extra level protection and should not be ignored all together.
+Obscurity does indeed add an extra level of protection and should not be ignored altogether.

 When a vendor is creating an application, especially a security application, consider how its core components are assembled (from a code perspective):

 No application/binary can be easily protected against disassembly (machine code to assembly).
 When it comes to a security product, though, one should really consider using a language which does not allow an entry level attacker to recover the original high-level source code of binaries using script kiddie level tools such as ILSpy, jd[-gui], etc. The number of attackers who can read assembly as efficiently as Java or C# should also be given consideration.
 It’s probably less than 1%, so raise the bar!